grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

    - Click **Revoke access** so that people can't access the dashboard unless a new external link is generated.
 Confirm that you want to revoke the link.
 1. Click the **X** at the top-right corner to close the share drawer.

 The link no longer works.
-You must create a new external URL, as in [Share externally to anyone with a link](#share-externally-to-anyone-with-a-link).
+You must create a new external link, as in [Share externally to anyone with a link](#share-externally-to-anyone-with-a-link).

 ## Share externally with specific people